MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 -
 ---

-Manage teams in the Microsoft Teams & Skype for Business Admin Center
+Manage teams in the Microsoft Teams admin center
 ==========================================

 [!INCLUDE [new-feature-availability](includes/new-feature-availability.md)]

 ## Overview

 As an IT admin, you may need to view or update the teams that your organization has set up for collaboration, or you might need to perform remediation actions such as assigning owners for ownerless teams.
-You can manage the teams used in your organization through both the Microsoft Teams PowerShell module and the Microsoft Teams & Skype for Business Admin Center.
+You can manage the teams used in your organization through both the Microsoft Teams PowerShell module and the Microsoft Teams admin center.
 For full administration capabilities using these two toolsets, you should make sure that you are assigned one of the following roles:

 - Global Administrator
 - Teams Service Administrator

 You should also make sure that your account has been assigned a non-trial Teams license for management.
 As part of a known issue, you should make sure that your account has only **one** admin role assigned.
 You can learn more about admin roles in Microsoft Teams in [Use Microsoft Teams admin roles to manage Teams](using-admin-roles.md), and you can read more about how to use the PowerShell cmdlets for managing teams in the [Microsoft Teams cmdlet reference](https://docs.microsoft.com/powershell/teams/?view=teams-ps).

-This article provides an overview of the management tools for teams in the Microsoft Teams & Skype for Business Admin Center.
+This article provides an overview of the management tools for teams in the Microsoft Teams admin center.

 ## Teams overview grid

-Management tools for teams are under the **Teams** node in the Microsoft Teams & Skype for Business Admin Center.
+Management tools for teams are under the **Teams** node in the Microsoft Teams admin center.
 (In the admin center, select **Teams** > **Manage teams**.)
 Each team is backed by an Office 365 group, and this node provides a view of groups that have been Microsoft Teams-enabled in your organization.

 > [!NOTE]
 > We are in the process of backfilling previously created Teams to ensure that they will show up in this view.